 Could a Facelift Save Your Job?

-Prospective patients seeking facelift surgery often do so for their own personal reasons: looking younger, feeling good about themselves, improving their profile.
+Prospective patients seeking facelift surgery in New York often do so for their own personal reasons: looking younger, feeling good about themselves, improving their profile.
 However, they may be facing much larger concerns than just how they look.
 For some men and women, a facelift can have huge implications in their personal life and even their careers.
 Are patients really seeking facelift surgery to save their jobs?
 And does it really make a difference?

 Motivating Factors for the Facelift